Skip to content

 -movflags +faststartWeb-friendly metadata placement

-For AVCHD MTS sources that are already H.264, you may only need container conversion; see AVCHD to MP4 on Mac .
+For AVCHD MTS that is already H.264, you may only need a container swap: AVCHD to MP4 on Mac .
+Container-focused iPhone exports: MOV to MP4 on Mac .